-Starting in spring 2014, the Commission rolled out four online courses in Reading/Writing and Math, for learners at a 4.0-5.9 Grade Equivalency (GE) level.
-The curriculum is contextualized – weekly prompts are offered in different industries that students might be interested in, such as manufacturing, health care, or transportation and logistics.
+Starting in spring 2014, the OAE rolled out four pre-GED online courses, for learners who need more support before taking a GED class.
+The curriculum is contextualized – prompts are offered focused on different industries, such as manufacturing, healthcare, or transportation.

-Learners may choose which of the versions to complete, thereby earning industry-specific skills as they build their basic academic knowledge.
-Once the students complete these courses, they are usually ready to take pre-GED or even GED classes, and from what the early data is showing, partner sites are seeing students succeed more often than they were before the program began.
+Learners choose which version to complete, thereby earning industry-specific skills as they build their basic academic knowledge.
+Once the students complete these courses, they can move to GED classes, and from what the early data is showing, partner sites are seeing students succeed more often than they were before the program began.

 “Now, our partners can level their classes,” Inverso said.
 “Partner agencies now focus on one level at a time because our online courses help them help students who aren’t ready for a GED class.”

 Rényi agreed.
 “Yes.
 Tech has accelerated college and K-12 students,” she said.
 “We can do the same with low-skilled adults.”